anorris57/tropicophoto/README.md

   * use materialize class of datepicker with type text and use materialize method of datepicker() with jquery
   * use input type="checkbox" to get checkboxes that have animation

+* Adding footer:
+  * Use materialize class of page-footer to add styling

 Acknowledgements:

 [Tropico Photo](http://www.tropicophoto.com/)